What is shingles?

 How do you catch shingles?

-You don't "catch" shingles – it comes on when there's a reactivation of chickenpox virus that's already in your body.
+You do not "catch" shingles – it comes on when there's a reactivation of chickenpox virus that's already in your body.

 After you've recovered from chickenpox, the varicella-zoster virus lies dormant in your nerve cells and can reactivate at a later stage when your immune system is weakened.